 Cookies are used for various functions.
 Some are needed to allow the User to browse the Site and to take advantage of its functions (so-called “technical cookies”).
 Others are used to obtain statistical information, in aggregate and non-aggregate form, on the number of users who access the Site and on how the Site is used (so-called “monitoring or analytical cookies”).
-Lastly, other cookies are used to track the a consumer profile of the user and to show the user advertisements on the Site that may be of interest to them, as they are consistent with their tastes and habits (so-called “profiling cookies”).
+Lastly, other cookies are used to track a consumer profile of the User and to show the User advertisements on the Site that may be of interest to them, as they are consistent with their tastes and habits (so-called “profiling cookies”).
 To learn more about these different categories of cookies, continue reading this policy.
-Find out how they work and what they are for, and freely choose whether to consent to their use or prevent their use.
+Find out how they work and what they are for.

 2) First party technical and analytical cookies

 These cookies are installed directly by the Site visited.
 Technical cookies are needed to navigate or provide a service requested by the user, they are not used for other purposes and are normally installed directly by the owner of the website.
 Without the use of these cookies, some operations may not be able to be executed or may be harder and/or less secure, such as activities where cookies are essential in order to perform and maintain the identification of the user within the session.

 Analytical cookies are necessary for collecting information and statistics from the User and are used to evaluate the browsing experience.
 Without the use of these cookies, the site owner will not be able to collect information on what visitors view and what they are interested in.
 This helps to improve future browsing experiences.